SafarDB: FPGA-Accelerated Distributed Transactions via Replicated Data Types: Evaluation

 \textbf{Implementation.} We generate FPGA bitstreams for SafarDB usecases using Vivado 2023.2 and developed with Vitis HLS 2023.2, with intermediate IPs for the RDMA network stack using Vitis HLS 2020.2 and SystemVerilog.
 The RDMA stack is based off of StRoM \cite{StRoM}.
 The host CPU application is developed in C++ (version 11.4.0).

-\textbf{Baselines.} We compare SafarDB against two equivalent systems: \begin{enumerate}[leftmargin=*] \item Hamband \cite{hamband}: Software RDT implementation utilizing Mu \cite{mu} for consensus; deployed on 8 Sapphire Rapids nodes at Texas A\&M's HPRC ACES cluster containing an Intel Xeon 8468 (Sapphire Rapids) CPU with 512 GB DDR5 memory, networked with an NVIDIA Mellanox NDR200 Infiniband RNIC (200Gbps) and connected by 400Gbps NDR400 InfiniBand network switches. \item Waverunner \cite{waverunner}: Network-attached FPGA implementation of RAFT \cite{raft}; deployed on OCT with the same configuration as SafarDB, limited to 3 nodes due to Waverunner implementation. \end{enumerate}
+\textbf{Baselines.} We compare SafarDB against the following systems: \begin{enumerate}[leftmargin=*] \item Hamband \cite{hamband}: Software RDT implementation utilizing Mu \cite{mu} for consensus; deployed on 8 Sapphire Rapids nodes at Texas A\&M's HPRC ACES cluster containing an Intel Xeon 8468 (Sapphire Rapids) CPU with 512 GB DDR5 memory, networked with an NVIDIA Mellanox NDR200 Infiniband RNIC (200Gbps) and connected by 400Gbps NDR400 InfiniBand network switches. \item Waverunner \cite{waverunner}: Network-attached FPGA implementation of RAFT \cite{raft}; deployed on OCT with the same configuration as SafarDB, limited to 3 nodes due to Waverunner implementation. \item Caribou \cite{caribou}: Network-attached FPGA replicated key-value storage system.
+We ported the storage path to the OCT U280 setup using EasyNet TCP/IP \cite{easynet} and U280 HBM, and configured three replicas with one leader and two followers.
+PUTs are routed to the leader for ordering and replication, while GETs can be served by any replica after it has received and applied the replicated update. \item P4xos \cite{p4xos}: Programmable-network Paxos service.
+We ported the packet-oriented Paxos datapath to the OCT U280 setup using UDP/EasyNet \cite{easynet}, with one proposer/coordinator FPGA and two acceptor/learner FPGAs.
+In this P4xos/LevelDB-style baseline, client GET and PUT requests are submitted through the proposer/coordinator as Paxos values; the key-value state machine replies after a learner observes a quorum of acceptor votes and delivers the chosen request. \end{enumerate}

 \textbf{Workloads.} We have a micro benchmark that consists of a set of CRDTs (\autoref{tab:crdt-methods})\cite{shapiro11} and WRDTs (\autoref{tab:wrdt-methods})\cite{hamsaz,hamband} along with two widely used benchmarks: YCSB \cite{ycsb} and SmallBank \cite{oltp}.